-Canadian Government by leaving Globalive's interest in place, and simply stepping into the shoes of VimpelCom.
-This would allow a faster and more certain closing for VimpelCom than any structure that required transferring Globalive's interest in WIND.

-- 21. By that point, we believed that ease and speed of closing would be extremely important to VimpelCom.
-We knew that Canadian ownership requirements imposed by the Canadian Federal Government had for years impeded VimpelCom's efforts to either acquire Globalive's voting shares, or sell VimpelCom's own interest.
-We therefore began working on a proposal for this new transaction structure that would leave Globalive in place as the majority owner of the voting shares of WIND, with 64NM, Tennenbaum, and West Face providing the majority of the financing to buy out VimpelCom's interests in WIND.
-The parties would close the transaction and VimpelCom would be paid immediately. - 22.
+- 18. I am informed by Mr. Guffey and believe that in late July and early August he had a series of conversations with Globalive, Tennenbaum and West Face in which they discussed having the "New Investors" (Tennenbaum, 64NM, and West Face) acquire VimpelCom's interests in WIND without having to first seek regulatory approval from the Canadian government by leaving Globalive's interest in place, and simply stepping into the shoes of VimpelCom.
+This would allow a faster and more certain closing for VimpelCom than any structure that required transferring Globalive's interest in WIND. - 19.
+By that point, we believed that ease and speed of closing would be extremely important to VimpelCom.
+We had learned that Canadian ownership requirements imposed by the Canadian federal government had for years impeded VimpelCom's efforts to either acquire Globalive's voting shares, or sell VimpelCom's own interest.
 By leaving Globalive's voting shares in place, the Investors could acquire the debt and equity of VimpelCom before seeking regulatory approval, with minimal risk of the transaction being disapproved.
-Only after the sale by VimpelCom had closed would the Investors seek regulatory approval to reorganize the voting equity of WIND in proportion to each member's economic contribution.
-The Investors believed that this structure would be attractive to VimpelCom because it could exit its investment and be paid for its shares without any regulatory approval requirement.
-The Investors would then bear any risk of regulatory approval for either the acquisition of VimpelCom's interest, or the subsequent re-organization of voting rights among the Investors.
+The Investors believed that this structure would be attractive to VimpelCom because it could exit its investment and be paid for its shares with the Investors bearing any risk of regulatory approval. - 20.
+Thus, by early August, the Investors had changed tactics and began working on a proposal for this new transaction structure that would leave Globalive in place as the majority owner of the voting shares of WIND, with 64NM, Tennenbaum, and West Face providing the majority of the financing to buy out VimpelCom's interests in WIND.
+The parties would close the transaction and VimpelCom would be paid immediately.
+This left the risk on the New Investors to then reach an agreement with Globalive and seek regulatory approval to reorganize the share structure of WIND in proportion to each member's economic contribution.

-- 23. To summarize, there were two principal advantages to this approach.
+- 21. To summarize, there were two principal advantages to this approach.
 One was to meet VimpelCom's consistently expressed desire to minimize the risk of a transaction not obtaining regulatory approval.
-VimpelCom could be paid in full with a negligible risk of any need for regulatory approval. - 24.
+VimpelCom could be paid in full with a negligible risk of any need for regulatory approval. - 22.
 A second related advantage was speed.
-VimpelCom would be paid in full for its interests in WIND immediately upon signing of the purchase agreement, rather than having to wait until after regulatory approval had been obtained. - 25.
-I understood that these advantages were necessary to make the New Investors' proposal an attractive option for VimpelCom if it was not able to conclude a deal with Catalyst. - 26.
+VimpelCom would be paid in full for its interests in WIND immediately upon signing of the purchase agreement, rather than having to wait until after regulatory approval had been obtained. - 23.
+I understood that these advantages were necessary to make the New Investors' proposal an attractive option for VimpelCom if it was not able to conclude a deal with Catalyst: - 24.
 The New Investors made an offer using the structure described above on or about August 7, 2014.
-However, that same day Anthony Lacavera of Globalive informed us that Globalive had signed a support agreement with VimpelCom, and Globalive stopped participating with the New Investors.
-A copy of Mr. Lacavera's email to this effect is attached as Exhibit "2" to this Affidavit.
-To the best of my knowledge, neither VimpelCom nor Globalive resumed negotiations with the New Investors until after Catalyst's exclusivity expired on August 18, 2014.
-At that point we revived our negotiations with VimpelCom, and we had to work hard to convince VimpelCom that we could raise the necessary funds and close the transaction as promised.
+However, that same day Mr. Lacavera informed us that Globalive had signed a support agreement with VimpelCom, and Globalive stopped participating with the New Investors.
+A copy of Mr. Lacavera's email to this effect is attached as Exhibit "1" to this Affidavit.
+To the best of my knowledge neither VimpelCom nor Globalive resumed negotiations with the New Investors until after exclusivity expired on August 18, 2014.
+At that point we revived our negotiations with

+VimpelCom, and we had to work hard to convince VimpelCom that we could raise the necessary funds and close the transaction as promised.
 I believe VimpelCom represented that it was seriously considering an insolvency process after negotiations with Catalyst failed, and it was only by the hard work of all of the Investors that we were able to convince VimpelCom to proceed with our transaction.
 Ultimately, the first stage of the transaction closed on September 16, 2014.